trulia/hologram/README.md

   component.
 If this is set, the current component will be displayed as a section within the **parent**'s documentation, but only if it specifies the same **category**, or allows the **category** to be inherited from its **parent**.
+* **hologram**: (markdown only) To avoid conflicts with Jekyll and other YAML+markdown formats, Markdown (`.md`) files must include a `hologram: true` key/value pair in the YAML block to indicate that it is intended to be processed by Hologram.

 For example, you might have a component with the **name** *buttons* and another component named *buttonSkins*.
 You could set the **parent** for